 Now you’re likely wondering how to change your furnace filter.
 More than likely, this will differ depending on what furnace you have, but typically:

-At Knochelmann Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Knochelmann Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 859-905-0834 or set up an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.